gonzyui/gonzyui/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **Freyja** a powerful multipurpose discord bot.
+- 🔭 I’m currently working on some fun projects.

 - 📫 How to reach me **Gonz#0001**